quasarch/akash-java/Readme.md

 ### Example
 A way of getting started might be to have a look at the example folder.
 In there you will find an example project which makes use of the operations supported by this library.
-For instance, to get a git one would write code similar to what can be found in GetBid.java:
+For instance, to get a bid one would write code similar to what can be found in GetBid.java:

 ```java
 public class GetBid {